motomedialab/simple-laravel-audit/README.md

 ![GitHub Actions](https://github.com/motomedialab/simple-laravel-audit/actions/workflows/main.yml/badge.svg)

-A lightweight package to provide the ability and flexibly to quickjly and easily audit events and actions that happen within your Laravel application.
+A lightweight package to provide the ability and flexibility to quickly and easily audit events and actions that happen within your Laravel application.

 ## Installation